ecmwf/thermofeel/docs/guide/apparenttemperature.rst

 Here is a suggested way for you to interpret apparent temperature outputs, it is by no means the only way to go about defining thermal stress.

-.. csv-table:: Apparent Temperature Thresholds
+.. csv-table:: Apparent Temperature
-   :file: "atthresolds.csv"
+   :file: atthresholds.csv
-   :widths: 30, 70
    :header-rows: 1
+   :class: longtable
+   :widths: 1 1